HIV Vaccine Primer: Basic Science and Concepts

 So why is it taking so long?
 What makes developing a vaccine for HIV so difficult?
 Some of the science behind HIV vaccines can be tricky, but here are the basics to help you better understand what goes on in the human body and how a successful vaccine may be developed.

 The Biggest Obstacle in Developing an HIV Vaccine

 "The one biggest [obstacle] is HIV itself," as top researcher Nicole Frahm, Ph.D., puts it.
 "It's an extremely complicated bug because it basically infects the cells of the immune system that are supposed to help you prevent an infection in the first place.
 The fact that it infects CD4 cells makes it very hard to build a good immune response against it."

 Not only does HIV infect and disable the very system that's supposed to fight against it, but by the time the immune system catches up and develops a response, HIV mutates.
 There are also different strains of the virus, each of which attacks the immune system slightly differently -- another reason why HIV is very good at evading our natural defenses.

-Even when researchers create a potential vaccine that's ready for testing, the clinical trials required to test them take considerable time and aren't cheap, to say the least.
-There are three trial phases a vaccine candidate has to pass before being approved by an official authority, such as the U.S. Food and Drug Administration, for medical use in the general public.
+Even when researchers create a potential vaccine that's ready for testing, the clinical trials required to test it take considerable time and aren't cheap, to say the least.
+There are three trial phases a vaccine candidate has to pass before it can be approved by an official authority, such as the U.S. Food and Drug Administration, for medical use in the general public.
 Each trial phase requires more time, money, vaccine product and study volunteers than the last.